 How To Get Guardianship in Maryland in 2024 | A Comprehensive Guide

-This step-by-step guide will walk you through a simple, six-step process on how to get guardianship in Maryland.
+This guide will walk you through a six-step process to get guardianship in Maryland.

-As seasoned healthcare and senior care professionals, my colleague Raquel Micit and I have guided numerous Maryland families, especially adult children, through the delicate legal process of petitioning the court for legal guardianship of an aging parent or older adult.
+As seasoned healthcare and senior care professionals, we have helped guide Maryland families, especially adult children, through the delicate legal process of petitioning the court for legal guardianship of an aging parent or older adult.

 Be sure to download The Senior Soup‘s step-by-step guide on obtaining Maryland guardianship: